Care starts with a wealth of

 And curious minds want to know: how do you grow bamboo?

 Growing bamboo is simple.
 We’ll teach you how to successfully plant, grow, and maintain healthy bamboo.
-Remember that our team is available to answer any and all bamboo questions via phone or at our North Plains nursery.
+Remember that our team is available to answer any and all bamboo questions via phone or email or at our North Plains nursery.

 Bamboo placement & spacing